Coolify vs Dokploy: The Data That Will Make Your Choice

 The visualized CPU and RAM usage graphs below reinforce these findings and provide a reference for users planning their infrastructure budgets.

-- Dokploy’s streamlined container orchestration helps minimize resource waste.
+- Dokploy’s simplifyd container orchestration helps minimize resource waste.

 - Coolify’s additional features incur measurable overhead during operation.